Nor Hill, Skipton Moor, North Yorkshire

 Cupmarks, top & side

 This small cup-marked rock was rediscovered by Chris Swales in April 2018.
 It’s probably only for the purist petroglyph fanatics amongst you, consisting of just a single cup-mark on its vertical west-face, and another near its top western edge.
-Official records show no other carvings in the immediate vicinity, but local antiquarians may find it profitable in surveying the area.
+Official records show no other carvings in the immediate vicinity, but local antiquarians may find it profitable in surveying the area for other potential remains.

 © Paul BennettThe Northern Antiquarian